spacefernanda/spacefernanda/README.md

 - 👋 Hi, I’m Fernanda Gusmao Amaral
-- 👀 I’m interested in new knowledge about
+- 👀 I’m interested in new knowledge about Chat Gpt
 - 🌱 I’m currently learning BootCamp Santander
 - 📫 How to reach me spacefernanda@gmail.com